akash-network/docs/guides/deploy/README.md

 ## Update your deployment

-Updating active deployments is a two step process.
+Updating active deployments is a two-step process.
 First, edit your deployment YAML file with the desired changes.

 {% hint style="warn" %}